Saturday, 6 June 2020

 King Dutugemunu

-Locals believe Pusulpitiya as the place where King Dutugemunu (161-137 B.C.) spent his childhood (Seneviratna & Polk, 1992).
-The prince is said to have visited the temple to worship the Bodhi tree (Abeywardana, 2004).
+Locals believe that Pusulpitiya is the place where King Dutugemunu (161-137 B.C.) spent his childhood (Seneviratna & Polk, 1992).
+According to them, the prince visited the temple to worship the Bodhi tree (Abeywardana, 2004).

 Arhat Maliyadeva